DevToolKits.app

 Test --> Security-Scan

-Since it runs entirely in your browser, you can safely use it without ever sending sensitive workflow files to our servers.
+Since it operates entirely within the browser, you can safely use sensitive workflow files without ever sending them to a server.

 Related Tools